 - SHA224_init, SHA224_update, SHA224_final

 - SHA256_init, SHA256_update, SHA256_final

 - SHA384_init, SHA384_update, SHA384_final

-- SHA512_init, SHA512_update, SHA512_final
+SHA512_init, SHA512_update, SHA512_final

 These functions are not security relevant functions, i.e. they must not be used to hash security values like keys etc. There are implemented no countermeasures against side channel attacks.
-The TOE provides the functionality of hash computation if and only if the optional TORNADOTM2MX2 Secure RSA/ECC library is delivered.
+The TOE provides the functionality of hash computation if and only if the optional TORNADO[TM]2MX2 Secure RSA/ECC library is delivered.

-- A Deterministic Random Number Generator (DRNG) that fulfills the requirements of AIS 20, Class K3 as well as the "standard" level of ANSSI. - A True Random Number Generator (TRNG, DTRNG) that fulfills the requirements of AIS 31, Class P2 as well as the "standard" level of ANSSI (French metric). - Secure Boot Loader can download the encrypted user code with TDES - 16 The TOE configuration is summarized in table 1 below:
+- A Digital True Random Number Generator (DTRNG) library that fulfills the requirements of AIS 31, Class P2 as well as the "standard" level of ANSSI (French metric). - Secure Boot Loader can download the encrypted user code with AES

+18 The TOE configuration is summarized in table 1 below: